Form ADV Part 3

 - Meeting our fiduciary responsibility involves knowing your specific financial needs and goals as well as understanding your risk tolerance.
 To accomplish this, all clients are offered free financial planning.
 We know the value of planning as it helps document goals and objectives and provides a benchmark to measure progress.
 It also helps us provide better, more targeted financial service to you.

-Additional information: On fees and services can be found at: https://riverplacecapital.com/about/compliance-information/2020-adv-form-2a/
+Additional information: Our fees and services can be found at: https://riverplacecapital.com/about/compliance-information/2020-adv-form-2a/

 Conversation Starter: Given my financial situation, should I choose an investment advisory service?
 Why or why not?
 What is your relevant experience, including licenses, education, and other qualifications?
 What do these qualifications mean?